kshuhambgs123/LMS/README.md

     "password":"123001"```
  }

-After request send in terminal a token is generated save that token for authentication.
+After request send in terminal for login a token is generated is printed in terminal .Please save / copy that token for authentication.

 For further request which is proceeded after authentication :
-Save Token for further request go to header Add Authorization in header and token in values.
+Save Token for further request go to header Add Authorization in header and token (generated that you copied after login) in values.

-## 3) POST -> localhost:1000/profile/logout/
-Click send and it will be successfully logout.

-## 4) NOW CRUD FOR users :
+## 3) NOW CRUD FOR users :

 i) POST -> ```localhost:1000/users/```